codemonkeysio/code-monkeys-blog/docs/resources/bitcoin/index.md

 :::

-Here you'll find a list of resources related to Bitcoin.

-The topics and links are presented in alphabetical order.
+Here you'll find a list of resources related to Bitcoin presented in alphabetical order.
+While I believe these links are to resources that will help you gain a better conceptual and practical understanding of Bitcoin, I haven't personally used and verified all of them.
+Be sure to do your own research and always double check the links are bringing you to the correct sites.
+Don't trust, verify.

 <div class="resource-card">